 Please call 215-389-1776 or email email@example.com for information on how to make an appointment.
 This service is offered free for ASHM members.

 Learning a new language is a fun and exciting challenge.
-Whether you are brand new to Swedish, have some experience and want to learn more, or you are looking for conversation partners, there is a class option tailored to your level.
-Classes are held online via Zoom and offered for during 10 week fall and spring semesters.
+Whether you are brand new to Swedish, have some experience, and want to learn more, or are looking for conversation partners, there is a class option tailored to your level.
+Classes are held online via Zoom and offered during the 10-week fall and spring semesters.
 Additional classes may be offered, check the listing below for upcoming opportunities.